CreativeWolfies/akyanet-research/akyanet.md

 Exceptions can be made when, for example, you have a 152 people living near each other but are far from other groups of people.

 A commune is a union of districts.
-Preferably geographicaly near one another.
+Preferably geographicaly close to each other.
 Communes are limited to 10000 people but as for the districts, there can be exceptions, and this limit can change over time.

 Unions of communes are... unions of communes, obviously.